learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ## Overview

-The goal of this project is to build Fwitter (aka Flation Twitter).
+The goal of this project is to build Fwitter (aka Flatiron Twitter).

 You'll be implementing Fwitter using multiple objects that interact, including separate classes for User and Tweet.

-Just like with Twitter, a user should be able to take any actions (except sign-up), unless they are logged in.
+Just like with Twitter, a user should not be able to take any actions (except sign-up), unless they are logged in.
 Once a user is logged in, they should be able to create, edit and delete their own tweets, as well as view all the tweets.

-There are controller tests to make sure that you
+There are controller tests to make sure that you build the appropriate controller actions that map to the correct routes.

 ## Group Project Instructions